INDEX TO MISSING PEOPLE FOUND IN VICTORIA POLICE CORRESPONDENCE RECORDS.

 $68 to copy up to 20 pages, copy to a USB stick and post to an address in Australia.

 An additional fee would be payable for bigger files, and a discount is available for multiple orders.

 I am also willing to provide the reference so that a researcher can visit the PRO and view the material themselves, but do ask the minimum fee of $45 to provide this information, as I’ve spent hundreds if not thousands of hours over many years compiling the information.

-3. Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
-If you wish to send a cheque in a foreign currency please allow $Aust15 bank fee.
-New Zealand and English orders are advised to email me for alternate arrangements.
-Please include two International Reply Paid Coupons for return postage if outside Australia, (obtainable from any post office) otherwise a $2 Australian stamp if under 10 pages, $3 for more pages.
+- Either send a cheque in Australian Dollars made out to Harriland Press to PO Box 92, Forest Hill, Victoria, Australia, 3131, or email me to obtain details for a direct credit to our account.
+Overseas orders are advised to use a service like Western Union, as it is cheaper than a bank cheque.

 - Remember to supply your own address, including if possible, an email address.

 - You will be emailed when your letter arrives and again when the copies are sent.
 My email address is hdh1[at]ozemail.com.au (you will need to remove the ‘at’ and replace with @).

 When someone requested a file I have kept a note of their details, and placed a CONNECTION FOUND next to the relevant entry.
 If in the future someone else requests the same file, I put the two researchers in touch with one another.
 As this webpage is now some twenty years old however, I have found that many of the older email addresses are no longer working, so have discarded those references, and the ‘Connection Found’ entries prior to 2016.